 - Specialized work experience can include other law enforcement jobs, such as working as a detective or investigator, especially in work that involved conducting investigations and preparing search and arrest warrants.

-- Education requirements include either at least one year of graduate school course work or a demonstration of superior academic achievement in a 4-year degree, which means you'll need to have earned at least a 3.0 on your college coursework.
+- Education requirements include either at least one year of graduate school coursework or a demonstration of superior academic achievement in a four-year degree, which means you'll need to have earned at least a 3.0 on your college coursework.

-Again, this is just the beginning.
-If you meet the minimums, you'll move on to a lengthy and rigorous hiring process that will involve a written test, physical assessments, and medical screening.
+If you meet the minimum requirements, you'll move on to a lengthy and rigorous hiring process that will involve a written test, physical assessments, and medical screening.
 Be prepared to demonstrate your mental and physical acumen at every step of the process to maximize your chances of success.